 The company had screened several hundred new drug candidates since its foundation, of which it has in-licensed only a few that have met its stringent criteria.
-The first was Treakisym®, which Eisai Co., Ltd. (TSE1: 4523) currently sells in Japan (as of February 2019).
-Clinical trials for additional Treakisym® indications are underway, as are preparations to file for approval of, and begin clinical trials of RTD and RI Treakisym® products.
-In addition, the company is also developing intravenous and oral versions of rigosertib, an anticancer drug for myelodysplastic syndromes.
+The first was Treakisym[®], which Eisai Co., Ltd. (TSE1: 4523) currently sells in Japan (as of February 2020).
+Clinical trials for additional Treakisym[®] indications are underway, as are preparations to file for approval of, and begin clinical trials of RTD and RI Treakisym[®] products.
+In addition, the company is also developing intravenous and oral versions of rigosertib and antiviral agent brincidofovir.